AP Source: Biden to ban Russian oil imports over Ukraine war

 WASHINGTON (AP) — President Joe Biden has decided to ban Russian oil imports, toughening the toll on Russia’s economy in retaliation for its invasion of Ukraine, according to a person familiar with the matter.

-Biden was set to announce the move as soon as Tuesday, the person said, speaking on condition of anonymity to discuss the matter before his remarks.
-The White House said Biden would announce “actions to continue to hold Russia accountable for its unprovoked and unjustified war on Ukraine.”
+The White House said Biden would announce on Tuesday “actions to continue to hold Russia accountable for its unprovoked and unjustified war on Ukraine.”

-The U.S. will be acting alone, but in close consultation with European allies, who are more dependent on Russian energy supplies.
-European nations have said they plan to reduce their reliance on Russia for their energy needs, but filling the void without crippling their economies will likely take some time.
+The U.S. will be acting in close consultation with European allies, who are more dependent on Russian energy supplies.
+The European Union this week will commit to phasing out its reliance on Russia for energy needs as soon as possible, but filling the void without crippling EU economies will likely take some time.
 Natural gas from Russia accounts for one-third of Europe’s consumption of the fossil fuel.
 The U.S. does not import Russian natural gas.

+The issue of oil sanctions has created a conflict for the president between political interests at home and efforts to impose costs on Russia.
+Though Russian oil makes up only a small part of U.S. imports, Biden has said he was reluctant to ban it, cutting into supplies here and pushing gasoline prices higher.

-Biden had explained his reluctance to impose energy sanctions at the outset of the conflict two weeks ago, saying that he was trying “to limit the pain the American people are feeling at the gas pump.”
+Inflation is at a 40-year peak, fueled in large part by gas prices, and that could hurt Biden heading into the November midterm elections.
+He said two weeks ago that he wanted “to limit the pain the American people are feeling at the gas pump.”

 Gas prices have been rising for weeks due to the conflict and in anticipation of potential sanctions on the Russian energy sector.
-The U.S. national average for a gallon of gasoline soared 45 cents a gallon in the past week and topped $4.06 on Monday, according to auto club AAA.
+The average price for a gallon of gasoline in the U.S. hit a record $4.17 Tuesday, rising by 10 cents in one day, and up 55 cents since last week, according to auto club AAA.

 Even before the U.S. ban many Western energy companies including ExxonMobil and BP moved to cut ties with the Russia and limit imports.
 Shell, which purchased a shipment of Russian oil this weekend, apologized for the move on Tuesday amid international criticism and pledged to halt further purchases of Russian energy supplies.
 Preliminary data from the U.S. Energy Department shows imports of Russian crude dropped to zero in the last week in February.